arujang/arujang/README.md

-- 👋 Hi, I’m @arujang
-- 👀 I’m interested in data analytics
+- Experienced financial data analyst with a background in credit risk and audit.
-- 🌱 Languages and tools: R, SAS, Python, SPSS
+- Languages and tools: R, SAS, Python, SPSS, SQL, Power BI

 <!---